caustic-hue/Desktop-App-Funny/README.md

 # FalixNodes Software v3
-Welcome to `v3` branch of FalixNodes Software.
-As of now, the software isn't fully functional in v3, as currently the user interface and design is still being worked out.

 ## To-Do List
  - [ ] Finish new design and layout
  - [x] Add load button to both client and panel